Louisiana high school football returns with COVID-19 restrictions

 “And our concessions will be strictly pre-packaged items that the human touch hasn’t transpired.”

-“Will be cleaning high touch surfaces every 30 minutes and restrooms will be cleaned every quarter.”
+Rowland says maintenance workers will also be sanitizing during the games, cleaning high-touch surfaces every 30 minutes.
+Restrooms will be cleaned every quarter.

 And they want everyone to follow the COVID guidelines to ensure a safe and successful football season.